 In 2004 the AANA Wellness Program began with the objectives of developing and implementing functional strategies encompassing health promotion and the elements of wellness, balance, and self-care.
-Working together on key issues of education for the prevention of occupational risk of substance misuse and addressing the importance of personal health lifestyles for anesthesia professionals, the two groups collaborate as AANA Health & Wellness.
+Working together on key issues of education for the prevention of occupational risk of substance use disorder (SUD) addressing the importance of personal health lifestyles for anesthesia professionals, the two groups collaborate as AANA Health & Wellness.

 For more information on the AANA Peer Assistance story:

 - 2009 AANA Journal article by Diana Quinlan, CRNA, MA: Peer Assistance Reaches its 25th Year

 - 2011 Peer Assistance News article: Almost Everything You Want to Know about the AANA's Peer Assistance Advisors Committee

 - Narcotics and the Anesthetist: Professional Hazards in the June 1962 Journal of the American Association of Nurse Anesthetists (now known as the AANA Journal) by John S. Lundy, MD and Florence A. McQuillen, CRNA.

 An early alert to addiction in anesthesia professionals.